open-organization/open-decision-framework/ODF-community.md

  • What are the open source options?<br/><br/>
  • How might choosing a proprietary technology or format limit our choices in the future?<br/><br/>
  • How does this align with the company strategy and mission?<br/><br/>
- • Where might this conflict with Red Hat's values and culture?
+ • Where might this conflict with your values and culture?
 </td>
 </tr>
 <tr>